 The perfect sleep environment is cool, dark, and quiet.
 Set your thermostat at 65-68 degrees, and try to keep your room completely dark.
 Light disrupts your body’s natural melatonin production, so use blackout curtains or blinds and an eye mask.
 And because ambient sounds can disturb your sleep and cause nocturnal awakenings, use a white noise machine and earplugs.

-If you practice stellar sleep hygiene but are still unable to get the sleep you need, talk to your doctor or a sleep specialist.
-A sleep study and other tests can help determine if an underlying medical condition, sleep apnea, or another sleep disorder could be part of the problem.
+If you practice stellar sleep hygiene but are still suffering with sleepless nights, talk to your healthcare provider or a sleep specialist.
+A sleep study and other tests can help determine if an underlying medical condition, sleep apnea, restless legs syndrome, or another sleep disorder could be part of the problem.

 With the RISE app, all of the calculations are automatic.
 There are no extra steps to take to keep up with your progress.
 Not having to worry about or even see the fancy algorithms and all the data gathering going on behind the screen lets you focus on what’s most important — getting the right amount of sleep at night so you can have the energy you need during the day.